-If the beach isn't your scene then check out Long Island's wide range of activities that will get you outside to enjoy all that summer has to offer.
+If the beach is not your scene, check out Long Island's wide range of activities that will get you outside to enjoy all that summer offers.

 - Fairs and festivals.
-From arts and crafts to street fairs and festivals, you’ll find plenty of opportunities to do a little shopping, enjoy delicious food and celebrate summer’s bounty.
-Learn more.
+From arts and crafts to street fairs and festivals, you will find plenty of opportunities to shop, enjoy delicious food and celebrate summer’s bounty.

 - Miles of shoreline.
-Whether you're looking for a sandy beach, breathtaking waves or somewhere secluded to watch the sunset, Long Island has a beach for you.
-Learn more.
+Whether you are looking for a sandy beach, breathtaking waves or somewhere secluded to watch the sunset, Long Island has a beach for you.

 Call 866-MY-LI-DOC (866-695-4362) to find a Catholic Health physician near you.
 Get more information about the services available at Catholic Health.